catid/xrcap/README.md

 ## Multi-camera setup guidelines:

-Turning the cameras 90 degrees is a good idea because it allows the cameras to get closer to the subjects (more pixels on target), so getting a ballhead allowing that is recommended.
+Tilting each camera 90 degrees is a good idea because it allows the cameras to get closer to the subjects (more pixels on target), so getting a ballhead allowing that is recommended.
 The extrinsics calibration currently requires the cameras to all be turned the same way, either all tilted right or all tilted left (FIXME).

 Each camera needs a power USB3 and a data USB3 and one sync (in/out) cable.
 I've found it's helpful to weave the sync cable between the other two cables to make the bundle more tidy, and then zip-tie the cables together at about 10 or so points.
 All the sync cables plug into the sync hub linked above.